SamuelWiqvist/project_02901_adv_ml/README.md

 ### Software

-All calculations are computed in a Laptop with an Intel® Core™ i7-6600U CPU @ 2.60GHz × 4 CPU running Ubuntu 16.04.
+All calculations are computed on a laptop with an Intel® Core™ i7-6600U CPU @ 2.60GHz × 4 processor running Ubuntu 16.04.

 The code is written in Python 3.6.5.